A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-As explained earlier in Section~\ref{subsubsec: leap step: a road map}, we assume that the changes in sets $\varADV$ and $\calF$ described in the adversary step (Section~\ref{subsubsec: adversary step}) have already been implemented.
-Recall that $\ADV\setindexA$, $F\setindexA$, and $\backupplan\setindexA$ represent the snapshots of sets $\varADV$, $\calF$, and $\varbackupplan$, respectively, resulting from the adversary step.
-As the adversary step does not affect the plan, the current plan is still $P = P^\sigma = P^t$.
+We now focus on the first substep of the analysis of the leap step, namely on processing segment $[t,\alpha]$ of the optimal plan $\varplanP$.
+As explained earlier in Section~\ref{subsubsec: leap step: a road map}, we assume that the changes in sets $\varADV$ and $\varbackupplan$ described in the adversary step (Section~\ref{subsubsec: adversary step}) have already been implemented.
+Recall that $\ADVaftAdvMove$ and $\backupplanAftAdvMove$ represent the snapshots of sets $\varADV$ and $\varbackupplan$, respectively, resulting from the adversary step.
+As the adversary step does not affect the optimal plan, the current plan is still $\planPaftArrivals$.